 - PAI support can help keep you on track: I like that Xiaomi included PAI in the Mi Band 5.
-It’s not always super clear how to earn a certain amount of PAI points, and the interface can be a bit confusing.
+It’s not always clear how to earn a certain amount of PAI points, and the interface can be confusing.
 However, any attempt to gamify activity to keep people motivated can prove to be really beneficial for users.

 - Useful smart features: App notifications and phone calls come through quickly and reliably.
-Night Mode dims the band’s screen automatically on a schedule, and you can set the display to only recognize lift-to-wake at certain times of the day.
+Night Mode dims the band’s screen automatically on a schedule, and you can set the display only to recognize lift-to-wake at certain times of the day.
 You can even set vibration patterns for certain apps.